-You can manage users from the Users tab under Configuration in the Octopus Deploy web portal.
+You can manage users from the Users tab under Configuration in the Octopus Web Portal.

-You can manage teams from the Teams tab under Configuration in the Octopus Deploy web portal.
+You can manage teams from the Teams tab under Configuration in the Octopus Web Portal.

 Service accounts are API-only accounts that should be used for automated services that integrate with Octopus Deploy, and can only authenticate with an Octopus API key.
 For more information refer to Service accounts.